-Fluxus is an international art movement that started around 1960 in New York and Tokyo and simultaneously in the European cities Wiesbaden, Wuppertal, Copenhagen, Paris, Düsseldorf, Amsterdam, the Hague, London and Nice.
+Fluxus is an international art movement that formed in the 1960s in New York and Tokyo as well as in the German cities of Cologne, Düsseldorf, Darmstadt and Wiesbaden.

 George Maciunas, an American artist of Lithuanian descent, is commonly regarded as the initiator of Fluxus.
 It is he who coined the term Fluxus.
 Originally intended as the title of an art magazine he had envisioned, Fluxus became the name for the concerts and festivals he initiated all over the world as well as for publications of the art movement and a number of serial objects he created, so-called multiples.
 Fluxus comes from Latin and means „flowing“.
 In this sense the art movement stands for a gradual „flowing“ transition from art to life while simultaneously pointing out the evanescence of all things.

 The artists who joined Fluxus over the years share the approach to work on the thresholds of music, fine arts, literature, and theatre.
 This usually happens in the form of an event or happening, deliberately and compositionally placing actions from different parts of life in succsession.
 They often address political subjects, e.g. the Cuban Missile Crisis, the assassination of John F. Kennedy and Martin Luther King, the Cold War, the Division of Germany or the rise of consumerism.